tekumara/notes/spark-emr-troubleshooting.md

 Caused by: org.apache.spark.SparkException: Job 3 cancelled because SparkContext was shut down
 ```

-This is a general message that doesn't say much beyond that the job was cancelled.
+This general error message doesn't tell you much.
 To understand more, inspect the Spark UI and/or logs.

 ## Container released on a *lost* node.